mcsuGH/Bank-Tech-Test/README.md

 # Bank Tech Test
-For a practice tech test, I have been tasked to create a Bank system that allows people to deposit money, withdraw money and print their bank statement.\
+For a practice tech test, I have been tasked to create a Bank Account system that allows people to deposit money, withdraw money and print their bank statement.\
 \
 The program will be ran in Node but will not need to have a Command Line Interface.
 The focus of the project is to practice OO design and TDD skills and the project will be completed solo with self-reviews done to reflect and improve upon my own code.